Ere-yiga/Ere-yiga/README.md

 # Hi...I am Ereyiga.
-I’ve worked with HTML, CSS, JavaScript, Python, and MySQL and currently, I am into mobile app development. <b>My goal is to build applications that are seamless and scalable<b>.
+Welcome to my GitHub profile!
+I'm a mobile app developer with a strong passion for creating user-friendly, and visually appealing mobile applications.
+I’ve also had some experience working with HTML, CSS, JavaScript, Python, and MySQL.

 ## 🌐 Socials: